Dther/st/README.md

 # Dther's Simple Terminal Fork
 A personal fork of the suckless st (simple terminal).

-The main important part of this repository is config.h, but future patches may be added for functionality's sake.
+The main important part of this repository is config.def.h, but future patches may be added for functionality's sake.

 ## Current Planned Patches